-The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated with limited liability in Scotland.
+The ultimate holding company of the Depositary is NatWest Group plc, which is incorporated in Scotland.

-The Depositary's registered office address is 250 Bishopsgate, London EC2M 4AA.
-The Depositary's head office address is 440 Strand, London WC2R 0QS.
-The address of its office which handles matters relating to the Company is set out in Appendix E.
+The Depositary's registered and head office address is 250 Bishopsgate, London EC2M 4AA.
+The address of its office which handles matters relating to the Company is set out in Appendix D.

-The principal business activity of the Depositary is the provision of trustee and depositary services.
+The Depositary's principal activity is the provision of trustee and depositary services.

-The Depositary is established in the UK and is authorised and regulated by the FCA to act as a Depositary of a UK UCITS or a UK AIF.
+The Depositary is established in the UK and is authorised and regulated by the FCA to act as a depositary of a UK UCITS or a UK AIF.